 - Impaired perception, loss of sense of touch, pressure, vibration, and persistent paresthesias.

-The Vitamin B12 deficiency results in not having enough of vitamins in the daily diet.
-It is important to have B12 in the diet as it helps in forming red blood cells which carry oxygen across the body.
-Improper B12 will not permit red blood cells to perform their function and results in tired and weakness.
-This deficiency can even affect the nerves and power of a brain.
+The Vitamin B-12 deficiency is as a result of not having enough vitamins in the daily diet.
+It is important to have B-12 in the diet as it helps in forming red blood cells which carry oxygen across the body.
+Improper B-12 will not permit red blood cells to perform their function and results in tiredness and weakness.
+This deficiency can even affect the nerves and power of the brain.

 Crohn Disease – It includes several problems during food digesting such as the growth of the bacteria in the small intestine.
 It is the inflammatory bowel disease that affects the lining of the digestive tract.
 Treatment includes the surgery to remove part of the small intestine.